pgRouting/workshop/docs/source/chapters/prepare_data.rst

 .. rubric:: If OSGeo Live is not being used.

-OSGeo Live's account is "user".
+OSGeo Live's account is ``user``.
 To easily use the workshop when not using OSGeo Live this extra steps are needed:

 .. code-block:: bash